 Essentially, you’re opting for certainty over flexibility with a fixed rate loan – peace of mind knowing exactly what your repayments will be.

 This means having the certainty of a fixed rate on the fixed rate part of your loan, plus flexibility on the variable rate part of your loan.

-Our Home Finance Managers can help you decide if splitting your loan is right for you.
+Our Home Lending Specialists can help you decide if splitting your loan is right for you.

 An interest only mortgage limits your monthly repayments to just the interest for an agreed period of time – usually one to five years.

 Make sure your future finances can support your repayments.
 Take a look at our home loan repayments calculator to get an idea of what your monthly repayments could be.

 It’s important to speak to your financial adviser before you decide to apply for an interest only home loan.

 This means making repayments on both the loan amount (the principal) and the interest.
 While your initial repayments are higher than interest only repayments, the main benefits include:

 Find out more about the reasons to pay principal and interest.

 Lending and eligibility criteria, and fees and charges, apply for our home loans.
 The Complete Home Loan Package consists of an eligible home loan, one optional eligible credit card per customer and up to nine optional Offset Transaction Accounts per loan.